DInnaD/labnotebook/content/lab-notebook/2011-01-24-mcelreath-hierarchical-models.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-01-24 16:03:31
+date: 2011-01-24T16:03:31Z
-layout: post
+redirects:
+- /wordpress/archives/839
+- /archives/839
 slug: mcelreath-hierarchical-models
-title: McElreath Hierarchical Models
-redirects: [/wordpress/archives/839, /archives/839]
-categories:
-- ecology
 tags:
 - seminar
+title: McElreath Hierarchical Models
+url: /2011/01/24/mcelreath-hierarchical-models/
 ---

 CPB workshop on hierarchal modeling starts off today with Richard McElreath's introduction.[ref]These are my own notes as taken during the seminar and may not   accurately reflect everything.
 I merely confirm with the speaker that   my notes are publicly visible.
 My own commentary/thoughts indicated in   square brackets.
 As these notes are taken directly during seminar (on my droid phone -- saves me transcribing, later) , please forgive  typos and shorthand.[/ref]  "This is a workshop, not a job talk, meaning I'm going to give away the tricks and you have to learn something.
 For job talks you just show off."